Some computations in the heart of the homotopy t-structure on logarithmic motives: A computation of motivic localization

 \begin{prop} The map \eqref{eq:taut-bundle-pi1} is an isomorphism. \begin{proof} By e.g. \cite[Proposition 5.12]{BindaMerici}, the map above factors through $\omega^*h_1^{\A^1}(\P^1)\to \omega^*\G_m$, which is an isomorphism by \cite[Lecture 4]{MVW}, hence it is enough to prove that $h_1^{\bcube}(\P^1,\triv)\cong \omega^*h_1^{\A^1}(\P^1)$.
-By the long exact sequences induced by Mayer--Vietoris we have a commutative diagram where the rows are exact sequences: By \cite[Lemma 4.1]{MVW}, we have $h_1^{\A^1}(\A^1-\{0\})=0$, so by Proposition \ref{prop:h0-X} we conclude that the map $(*2)$ above is an isomorphism, so $(*1)$ is an isomorphism too. \end{proof} \end{prop} \begin{remark} One would be tempted to generalize the result above to the case without transfers: we have by \cite[Theorem 3.37]{Morel} that $h_1^{\A^1}(\P^1)\cong \sK_1^{\rm MW}$, where the right hand side is the Milnor--Witt $K$-theory sheaf.
+By the long exact sequences induced by Mayer--Vietoris we have a commutative diagram where the rows are exact sequences: By \cite[Lemma 4.1]{MVW}, we have $h_1^{\A^1}(\A^1-\{0\})=0$, so by Proposition \ref{prop:h0-X} we conclude that the map $(*2)$ above is an isomorphism, so $(*1)$ is an isomorphism too. \end{proof} \end{prop} \begin{remark} The computation of weight one motivic cohomology of \cite[Section 4]{MVW}, i.e. that $h_0^{\A^1}(\A^1-\{0\})=\Z\oplus \G_m$ and $h_1^{\A^1}(\A^1-\{0\})=0$, is crucial for applying Proposition \ref{prop:h0-X}.
+One would be tempted to generalize the result above to the case without transfers: we have by \cite[Theorem 3.37]{Morel} that $\pi_1^{\A^1,{\rm mot}}(\P^1)\cong \sK_1^{\rm MW}$, where the right hand side is the Milnor--Witt $K$-theory sheaf.
 On the other hand $\Z(\A^1-\{0\})\to \sK_1^{\rm MW}$ is not surjective, so the result does not immediately follow in this case.
 We leave this (apparently much harder) computation to a future work. \end{remark}